akka/akka/akka-docs/rst/scala/persistence.rst

 A new batch write is triggered by a persistent actor as soon as a batch reaches the maximum size or if the journal completed writing the previous batch.
 Batch writes are never timer-based which keeps latencies at a minimum.

-The batches are also used internally to ensure atomic writes of events.
-All events that are persisted in context of a single command are written as a single batch to the journal (even if ``persist`` is called multiple times per command).
-The recovery of a ``PersistentActor`` will therefore never be done partially (with only a subset of events persisted by a single command).

 Message deletion
 ----------------